-“Chronic workplace stress that has not been successfully managed, characterised by feelings of depletion or exhaustion; increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job; and reduced professional efficacy”
+“Chronic workplace stress that has not been successfully managed, characterized by feelings of depletion or exhaustion; increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job; and reduced professional efficacy”

-Plus, freelancing is a one-man job.
+Plus, freelancing is a one-person job.
 It can be a lonely business.
 There are (usually) no offices, no co-workers, and it’s often just you and your computer.
 That can be pretty lonely.
 Isolation can lead to productivity issues, but the biggest concern is its effect on your mental health.

-3. Lack of Self Care
+Lack Of Self Care

 As cliché as it may sound, you need to be at your best to give your best.
 The more freelancers bury themselves in work, the easier it gets to let go of self-care practices like exercising, eating well, staying hydrated, and even simply taking time to work on pet projects and other hobbies.

-5 Symptoms of Freelancer Burnout
+The Main Symptoms Of Freelancer Burnout

 Suffering from burnout may lead you to constantly postpone your assignments to the point where you actually start believing that you hate doing something that you once enjoyed.
 If you’re put off doing the work you normally like doing, that’s a sign you’re suffering from burnout.